sammykao/RL-TicketPricing-Agent/README.md

 ### **Reward**
 revenue + sellout_bonus - price_jump_penalty

-Episode ends when inventory hits zero or time runs out.
+Episode ends when time runs out or all tickets are sold.

 ---